-Questions OCC TV Foreshadowed changes? commentary could be allowed under the "fair use" exception for copyright infringement, which allows for limited use of copyrighted materials without permission "for purposes such as criticism, comment, news reporting, teaching scholarship, or research."
+Questions OCC TV Foreshadowed changes?
+There is no specific exemption from copyright law for news programming to use sports clips.
+Using the clips for news or commentary could be allowed under the "fair use" exception for copyright infringement, which allows for limited use of copyrighted materials without permission "for purposes such as criticism, comment, news reporting, teaching scholarship, or research."
 However, because such use is context-specific and heavily litigated in court, pay TV providers likely cannot rely on the fair use doctrine for routine use of sports clips.
 In 2020, California enacted Penal Code Section 593d that targets IPTV, illegal live streaming that can result in significant fines or prison.
 Since enacted the FBI and other law enforcement agencies have used the law to target and shut down streaming services such as iStreamitAll, Gears Reloaded and other IPTV sites.
 However, there is no provision for site blocking and therefore protection against offshore piracy is inadequate.
 Developers and sellers of devices designed for streaming pirated content routinely face civil litigation and sometimes criminal charges.
 OCCs must make royalty payments when distributing copyrighted works.
 Copyright law does not specifically require these payments go to collection societies.
 However, in practice, many content creators join collection societies to collect royalties and negotiate licences on their behalf.
 Although not regulatory action per se, the MPAA and other entertainment/content-related trade associations have lobbied OCCs to put additional safeguards in place to ensure copyright protections.
-OCCs have generally agreed to such requests by implementing mechanisms such as encryption of content and through location-based restrictions on accessing content based on a user's IP address or payment method.
+OCCs have generally agreed to such requests by implementing mechanisms such as encryption of content and paying the compulsory licensing fees for such content required of MVPDs.